 3. Participating teams are encouraged to make frequent backups of all of their files in case files stored on VT’s CORNET servers are lost or corrupted.

-4. Participants who attend the final competition at Virginia Tech will attend all challenge-related events, including those hosted by challenge sponsors.
+4. Participants who attend the final challenge at Virginia Tech will attend all challenge-related events, including those hosted by challenge sponsors.

 5. Any visit to Virginia Tech by a foreign national is subject to an export compliance review.
 Please refer to http://www.iss.vt.edu/index.php/vt-department-host/visitor-b-visa-waiver for more information.